Kitware/tangelo/docs/releasing-tangelo.rst

 of the repository, updating the version number to *1.2.0*.
 Be sure to use the *major.minor.patch* format.

+Also edit ``js/tests/tangelo-version.js``, ``tests/tangelo-version.py``, and
+``tests/commandline-version.py`` to bump the version numbers there manually (in each file, the expected version string is contained in a variable named ``expected``).
+This is done by hand to ensure that the version tests are deployed correctly for step 6 below.

 **4. Build Tangelo.** Issue the following commands to create a fresh build of Tangelo from scratch: